do360now/Agent-X/README.md

 Then install:
 - `pip install -r requirements.txt`
 -  Note: The `ollama` package might refer to the Python client for Ollama.
 If not installed via pip, ensure you have the Ollama API running.

+4. Install and Set Up Ollama
+* Download and install Ollama from the official website: ollama.ai.
+* Pull the gemma3:4b model:
+- `ollama pull gemma3:4b`
+* Start the Ollama server
+- `ollama serve`
+- Keep the server running in a separate terminal while executing the script.

+5. Set Up Environment Variables
+- Create a .env file in the project root with your X API credentials:
+- `API_KEY=your_api_key`
+- `API_SECRET=your_api_secret`
+- `ACCESS_TOKEN=your_access_token`
+- `ACCESS_SECRET=your_access_secret`
+- Replace the placeholders with your actual credentials from the X Developer Portal.

+# License
+- MIT License.
+See LICENSE for details.

+# Contributing
+- Feel free to open issues or pull requests for improvements!